 stadium_parcel <- catr_wfs_get_parcels_bbox(stadium)

-# Project for tiles
+# Project for tiles.

 stadium_parcel_pr <- sf::st_transform(stadium_parcel, 25830)

-# Extract imagery: Labels of the parcel
+# Extract parcel label imagery.

-labs <- catr_wms_get_layer(stadium_parcel_pr,
+labs <- catr_wms_get_layer(

 what = "parcel",